mik3ds/MTGOnline-PyPricer/README.md

 ### Support or Contact

 Having issues running the script?
-Feel free to [contact me](mikeds@live.com.au), I'd be happy to help with issues or receive general feedback in regards to features.
+Feel free to [contact me](mikeds@live.com.au), I'd be happy to help with issues or receive general feedback.